 A perfect summer’s day is often best paired with a large group of friends, their friends, a few of their cousins, and some of their friends.
 The stress of organising such an event - especially at a place with good food and drink - does mean that we don’t do it often enough, and the low-level digital torture of the WhatsApp back-and-forth means choosing a location by consensus is not going to happen.

 That’s where we come in.
 Here are some places you can turn up with a gang.
-None of these are a tiny piece of pavement outside of your local pub, they’re all prime real estate, and they have great options for food too.
+They’re all prime real estate, and they have great options for food too.

 You may think of St. John as a place for a classic British meal, but we can also recommend it as a place for a classic British pint.
 The front bar area here is casual and has plenty of room for groups to roll in.
 While there’s technically a skylight roof, it feels like you’re outside, and the white walls give it a brightness that’s rare for London.
 Order a bone marrow and parsley to pass around.